Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: Introduction

-where an overdot identifies derivative with respect to time.
-This equation is known as the modified Emden equation (MEE), which describes a cubic anharmonic oscillator with a linear forcing term $\omega ^{2}q\left( t\right) $ and an additional position-dependent nonlinear-damping force $\alpha \,q(t)\,\dot{q}(t)$ (e.g., \cite{Chandrasekar 2006, Chandrasekar 2012} ).
+This equation is known as the modified Emden equation (MEE), which describes a cubic anharmonic oscillator with a linear forcing term $\omega ^{2}u\left( t\right) $ and an additional position-dependent nonlinear-damping force $\alpha \,u(t)\,\dot{u}(t)$ (e.g., \cite{Chandrasekar 2006,Chandrasekar 2012} ).
 Where $\alpha ,\omega >0$ and $\alpha $ is the frictional coefficient, $ \omega =\sqrt{k/m_{\circ }}$ is the frequency of the standard simple harmonic oscillator, with the force constant $k>0$, and $\beta $ is a coupling constant.
 Such a nonlinear differential equation finds its applicability in different fields of study.
 Amongst are, the equilibrium configuration of spherical gas clouds under mutual attraction of their molecules and admit the thermodynamical laws \cite{Leach 1985}, the spherically symmetric expansion or collapse of relativistically gravitating mass \cite{Mc Vittie 1980}, the one-dimensional analog of the Yang-Mills boson gauge theory \cite{Yang-Mills 1954}, etc. Throughout the current proposal, we shall refer to it as MEE, in short.

 The MEE, nevertheless, admits an exact solution \cite{Chandrasekar 2012,Chandrasekar-PRE 2005} in the form of